 Member Ratings/Review section; You are only to post a review/rating on a seller or buyer that you have actually agreed on a deal with, or completed a transaction with.
 Basically, do not submit a negative review on someone when you were attempting to work out a deal and it fell through in one way or another.
 Only post a review if you have agreed on a deal, transferred funds, or delivered the product, whether by shipping or in person.

 Also, you may only post one review per deal.
-Reason for this rule is that we tend to see when a seller gets a negative review, the seller will often put a negative review on the seller, which is acceptable.
+Reason for this rule is that we tend to see when a seller gets a negative review, the seller will often put a negative review on the buyer, which is acceptable.
 However, at times there have been cases where buyer then posts a 2nd review on that seller in retaliation or rebuttal to the seller's review.
 Then a thread of reviews get posted back and forth.
 This is against our policy.
 Only one review each, per deal, is permitted."

 In cases of negative reviews, almost always are based on a disagreement between the 2 members.
 It would be inappropriate for GunPost admins to take sides between 2 members, especially since the deal is between the 2 members and not GunPost.

 However, there are some exceptions as to when GunPost is willing to edit, or delete a negative review left on a member's account.

 2. If you receive a negative review and there is profanity used in the review, we will edit the review when it's brought to our attention.